-- a.
-A Brief History of the Community Planning Act - i.
-Shifting Priorities for Growth Management: Diminishing the State's Role
+a.
+A Brief History of the Community Planning Act

-Even prior to SB 540, growth management in Florida was criticized due to what many considered to be inherent flaws of Florida's Community Planning Act ("CPA").23 The CPA, which was signed into law by Governor Rick Scott in 2011, replaced the previous Growth Management Act ("GMA") and streamlined the process through which development projects get approved in Florida.24 When enacted, because Florida was in the midst of significant economic struggles, the State government was highly motivated to change the comprehensive planning process, such that it would incentivize development across the State, rather than act as a roadblock.25 Therefore, the CPA diminished the State's authority over local comprehensive planning.26 Instead of requiring strict consistency with the State's growth management criteria, it transferred much of the authority surrounding comprehensive planning to local governments, while maintaining a statutory scheme in place to provide general oversight.27 Critics of the CPA stated that grounding the need for these types of pro-development changes in short term economic needs was misguided.28 Opponents thus argued that in the long term, once the economy inevitably stabilized, these extreme changes would become unnecessary and would only work to the benefit of developers, while facilitating a permanent state of urban sprawl.29
+i.
+Shifting Priorities for Growth Management: Diminishing the State's Role through which development projects get approved in Florida.
+When enacted, because Florida was in the midst of significant economic struggles, the State government was highly motivated to change the comprehensive planning process, such that it would incentivize development across the State, rather than act as a roadblock.
+Therefore, the CPA diminished the State's authority over local comprehensive planning.
+Instead of requiring strict consistency with the State's growth management criteria, it transferred much of the authority surrounding comprehensive planning to local governments, while maintaining a statutory scheme in place to provide general oversight.
+Critics of the CPA stated that grounding the need for these types of pro-development changes in short term economic needs was misguided.
+Opponents thus argued that in the long term, once the economy inevitably stabilized, these extreme changes would become unnecessary and would only work to the benefit of developers, while facilitating a permanent state of urban sprawl.